 Would you prefer to be in a property that is managed by the landlord or the agents?
 If there was a problem with the property during the lease who would you rather talk to?

 Once you have found a suitable property you should decide on the length of let.
 How many months do you want to spend in the property?
 6 months (being the minimum) 12 months?
 24 months

-Once we have received your application and fee we will discontinue viewings at the property.
+Once we have received your application and holding deposit we will discontinue viewings at the property.
 You should be prepared to provide, current employment details and the contact details of your previous landlord.
 Once the referencing is complete it will be your landlord’s decision whether to accept you as tenants or not.
 Assuming that referencing pass and the landlord is happy to proceed we would then fix a move in date.
 All tenants over the age to 18 will need to be referenced.
 We will also ask for a copy of photographic ID and a utility bill dated within the last 3 months.

 Once all checks have been carried out you will be checked into your new property.
 Your tenancy agreement and standing order form will be signed on the date of moving in.
 If you have a guarantor then they will also need to sign the tenancy agreement.
 We will require cleared funds in our account prior to moving in or cash can be collected on the day.
 We will go through the inventory and take metre readings; we will then inform the relevant utility companies.

 Problems after moving in